Chief Tax Information Officer

-According to the IRS, a government entity named The Defense Finance and Accounting Service is responsible for withholding and paying Federal income tax, social security, and Medicare taxes for all employees paid through the service.
+According to the IRS, a government entity named The Defense Finance and Accounting Service is responsible for withholding and depositing Federal income tax, social security, and Medicare tax withholding for all employees paid through the service.
 Federal employees also receive a Form W-2 and Tax Statement like many other taxpayers.

 As mentioned above, federal workers pay taxes.
 Under the Federal Employee Retirement System (FERS), all federal employees hired in 1984 or later pay Social Security and Medicare Taxes, including all public officials.
 Federal workers who were hired before 1984 benefited from the Civil Service Retirement System (CSRS), which provided retirement benefits for federal workers at the time.
 Civil Service employees who chose to stay in CSRS after 1982 are not eligible for Social Security.
 However, they still receive health care coverage through Medicare because they pay Medicare taxes on their federal earnings.